Emails: Hunter 'Said He Has Access to Highest Level' of Chinese Govt

 Though the deal appears to not have come to fruition, the emails reveal the Biden’s close ties to China.

 Breitbart News senior contributor and Secret Empires author Peter Schweizer told Fox News in 2019 that Hunter traveled to China with Joe Biden aboard Air Force Two.
-Ten days after the trip, Rosemont Seneca received a $1.5 billion deal, which Schweizer believe was funded by Communist China:
+Ten days after the trip, Rosemont Seneca received a $1.5 billion deal, which Schweizer believes was funded by Communist China:

 While his father is meeting with Chinese officials, Hunter Biden is doing we don’t know what.
 But the evidence becomes clear because ten days after they return to Washington, his small boutique investment firm, Rosemont Seneca, gets a $1 billion deal.
 That’s $1 billion with a “B,” later expanded to $1.5 billion.
 And that deal is with the Chinese government.
 It’s a deal that nobody else has in China.
 Goldman Sachs, Bank of America, Deutsche Bank, nobody.